melzoghbi/DataCamp/Labs/RestaurantRecommender.md

 ![Restaurant Recommender Cleaned Up Output](/Images/RestRecommender/TopThreeRestOutput.PNG "Restaurant Recommender Cleaned Up Output")

-You will notice that the cleaned up output contains recommendation for **24** users only due to the "inner join" we used to present the restaurant names for the top three recommendation.
+You will notice that the cleaned up output contains recommendation for **24** users only due to the "inner join" we used to present the restaurant names for the top three recommendations.

 ### Recommender Performance